deepu105/auth0-ai-js/README.md

 - **Authorization for RAG**: Generate more relevant responses while ensuring that the agent is only incorporating information that the user has access to.

-- **Async User Confirmation**: Allow agents to operate autonomously in the background while requiring human approval when needed.
+- **Async user confirmation**: Allow agents to operate autonomously in the background while requiring human approval when needed.

 ## Running examples